What is a Security Deposit on a NYC Rental Application?

 The reason this fee is nonrefundable is that the fee goes towards the credit check and administrative expenses.

-Needless to say, for some parties, this is also an easy way of making a few extra bucks tacked onto the fee.
+For some parties, this is also an easy way of making a few extra bucks tacked onto the fee.

 The other payments due at lease signing will be the first month's rent.